CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 ### 2.5.19 "translate_ter"

 Translates one type of terrain into another type of terrain.
-There is no reason to do this with normal mapgen, but it is useful for setting a baseline with update_mapgen.
+There is no reason to do this with normal mapgen, but it is useful for setting a baseline with `update_mapgen`.

 | Value | Description
 |---    |---